 During that time we were able to explore the real frost and ice outside.
 We could crack it, see through it and melt it using our hands.
 We talked about were ice comes from and brought some inside to experiment on, discovering what happened when we added water to it.

 Watch out for the next time Jack Frost visits your house!

 It was kindness week in November and we had a visit from the Kindness Elves!
 There was a story, telling us how they love to do kind things but need our help as they are only small.
 They sent Nursery a postcard encouraging them to help spread kindness.
 Some children cut out hearts to give to others, which had kind words on.
 Some children used the random acts of kindness challenge cards to get ideas.
 We ended up with some beautiful pictures and thank you cards being made for lots of different people.
 The children also posted kind things to the kindness elves too, through their tiny letterbox.

 What other kind things can you do at home?
 Look up random acts of kindness for ideas.

 To hear the sounds of the letters click here: http://www.focusonphonics.co.uk/acatalog/Sounds.html

 We have recently started our own Twitter page!
 Follow this link to see what we've been up to in Nursery: https://twitter.com/ShadeNursery

 Nursery Class Leaflet

-See below to view a copy of our Nursery class leaflet:
+See below to view a copy of our EYFS leaflet:

 See below to view a copy of our Tapestry letter, with information about your child's online learning journey.